 Nepal is a landlocked country in South Asia situated between two economic giants, China and India.
 Kathmandu, the capital city of Nepal, is cultural, geographically, and linguistically diverse.
 It is the city of temple, and you can get many centuries-old heritage sites.
 This small Himalayan is home to eight of the 14 tallest peaks on the earth, including Mt Everest.
 Moreover, it is the land of Sherpas, yetis, stupas, and one of the longest trekking trails on earth.
 Furthermore, this is the birthplace of Gautam Buddha – the founder of Buddhism and the apostle of peace.

-Citizens of many countries can get on arrival visa at the entry point.
-You can apply for the visa online by filling up the application form available at http://online.nepalimmigration.gov.np/tourist-visa.
+Citizens of many countries can get an arrival visa at the entry point.
+You can apply for the visa online by filling up the application form available at the Nepal Immigration website.
 You need to produce your passport and two passport photos to get a Nepali visa.

 There are many political parties with different ideas and ideologies in Nepal.
 People of diverse ethnic communities and religions live in Nepal in peace and harmony.
 People in Nepal welcome foreign tourists with open arms as they believe in the famous adage ‘Atithi Devo Bhava’ which means guests are a god.
 Most of the hotels, restaurants, and other tourists service providers operate round the clock.